A Journey Through Education: An Interview with Natalie Delgado-Grace

 Published: Nov 23rd, 2018

-- What was your experience in a mainstream school in general?
+Hi Natalie.
+What was your experience in a mainstream school?

 My experience in my private school (and later my public school) was more positive than not.
 However, I did not have any accommodations at all.
 I had no FM system, no interpreter, no IEP or 504*…nothing.
 So I struggled a lot to follow along in class, especially as I got older and started losing more hearing.
 Hearing teachers in mainstream schools walk around their classrooms a lot and they face the board while they talk sometimes, so I couldn’t always lipread them and I would miss information.
 It was also hard to keep up in the cafeteria when it got loud, and I faked a lot of conversations with my friends.